devfake/laravel-elixir-spritesmith/README.md

 The output of the `sprite.css` file is in `resources/assets/css`.
 The output of your `sprite.png` is in `public/assets/img`.

-These are the default paths, they can be overwritten by `elixir.config.assetsDir` and `elixir.config.cssOutput` or by pass options.
+These are the default paths, they can be overwritten by `elixir.config.assetsPath` and `elixir.config.css.outputFolder` or by pass options.
+See the [config](https://github.com/laravel/elixir/blob/master/Config.js) file from elixir for more options.

 ## Options